rikujo205/fitflex/README.md

 ## Hardware, software and Coding Used

-We used are currently using a "google pixel 6" emulator running through "android studios" to produce the results stated and while Java is the primary is the primary language used, we are using XML for the design layout and compiling it in android studios which can use "Kotlin" and "gratle"
+We used are currently using a "google pixel 6" emulator running through "android studios" to produce the results stated and while Java is the primary is the primary language used, we are using XML for the design layout and compiling it in android studios which can use "Kotlin" and "gratle".

 ## Known Issues